 The schools will share a Board of Governors, who will seek to secure the success of both schools as independent entities.

 The schools will share an Executive Head Teacher, who will lead a senior leadership team (SLT) with senior staff from each school.
-The SLT will look to apply best practice across the two schools, and maximise joint learning.
+The SLT will look to apply best practice across the two schools.

 The schools will maintain separate budgets, and not cross subsidise each other.
 They will, however, where advantageous, pool resources to secure better value across the federation.